The Art of Medical Interpretation® Certificate (Online Live)

 For Massachusetts Courses:

-This school is licensed by the Massachusetts Division of Professional Licensure’s Office of Private Occupational School Education.
+This school is licensed by the Massachusetts Division of Occupational Licensure’s Office of Private Occupational School Education.
 Any comments, questions or concerns about this school’s license should be directed to occupational.schools@mass.gov or 617.701.8719.

 For New Hampshire Courses: